Services

 What is the AgriStability — Alberta?

-AgriStability is a whole-farm income stabilization program for Canadian producers, offered through the Sustainable Canadian Agricultural Partnership.
-It helps protect farms against large income declines caused by production loss, increased costs, and market conditions, with options such as ORM and AARM.
+AgriStability is an income stabilization program for Canadian producers under the Sustainable Canadian Agricultural Partnership.
+It helps protect farms against production loss, increased input costs, and changing market conditions, covering 80 cents for every dollar lost up to a maximum of $3 million.

 How much funding can be received?